blubblub/serverless-nest-monorepo/README.md

 - If you are using `useDotenv: true`, ensure you set it to true in root `serverless.yml` and a symlink will be created for correct NestJS microservice.
 - It was only tested using Serverless Framework **version 3**.
 - Config in root must pass serverless's configuration check, so a provider must be picked.
 Both name and runtime are ignored in the root file.
+- Ensure you implemented handler correctly in your Nest microservice.
 - It is suggested to add `.tml.yml` to .gitignore, as the plugin creates symbolic links to prevent commiting them to repository.

 ### How it works?

+Once `serverless mono` command is executed the flow is following:
+1. NestJS app is build using `nest build <app>` command, generating `dist/apps/<app>/main.js` file.
-Once `serverless mono` command is executed, a temporary symbolic link (`ln -s`) is created to the serverless file for the correct app.
-The original file remains
+2. A temporary symbolic link (`ln -s`) is created in the root to the serverless file at: `apps/<app>/serverless.yml`.
+The original file remains untouched.
+3. A temporary symbolic link is created in the root to the `.env` file to the env at `apps/<app>/.env` if `useDotenv` is set to true.
+4. Serverless framework is executed in a separate child process using the command passed with `--command` parameter.
+STDOUT is displayed.
+5. Cleanup is done.

+## TODO

+- Check if serverless.yml for microservice exists before linking.
+- Catch SIG